Permissible Shear Stress for Spigot Solution

 How to calculate Permissible Shear Stress for Spigot?

 The Permissible Shear Stress for Spigot formula is defined as is the stresses developed in a structure due to service loads that do not exceed the elastic limit.
-This limit is usually determined by ensuring that stresses remain within the limits through the use of factors of safety is calculated using Permissible Shear Stress = Tensile Force on Rods/(2*Spigot Distance*Diameter of Spigot).
-To calculate Permissible Shear Stress for Spigot, you need Tensile Force on Rods (P), Spigot Distance (a) & Diameter of Spigot (d2).
-With our tool, you need to enter the respective value for Tensile Force on Rods, Spigot Distance & Diameter of Spigot and hit the calculate button.
+This limit is usually determined by ensuring that stresses remain within the limits through the use of factors of safety is calculated using Permissible Shear Stress = Tensile Force on Rods/(2*Spigot Distance*External Diameter of Spigot).
+To calculate Permissible Shear Stress for Spigot, you need Tensile Force on Rods (P), Spigot Distance (a) & External Diameter of Spigot (dex).
+With our tool, you need to enter the respective value for Tensile Force on Rods, Spigot Distance & External Diameter of Spigot and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Permissible Shear Stress?

-In this formula, Permissible Shear Stress uses Tensile Force on Rods, Spigot Distance & Diameter of Spigot.
+In this formula, Permissible Shear Stress uses Tensile Force on Rods, Spigot Distance & External Diameter of Spigot.
 We can use 2 other way(s) to calculate the same, which is/are as follows -

 • Permissible Shear Stress = Tensile Force on Rods/(2*Mean Width of Cotter*Thickness of Cotter)